DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have wrote a Convolutional Neural Network in Pytorch.

-**Thoughts:** Implementing Neural Networks in Pytorch is very cool but the current accuracy of my network is around 11% and I have no idea why.
+**Thoughts:** Implementing Neural Networks in Pytorch is very nice.
-I hope I can optimize my network for a better accuracy.
+The current accuracy of my network is around 94 %.